zNe4/draw_tricorn/README.md

 - To redraw a Julia set for a c value, left click on the image of the tricorn.
 - To zoom into an image, left click and drag on an area of the image.
+- To stop the zoom area selection, press right click.
 - To reset an image press `r` while focusing on the window containing the image.
 - To stop the program press `ESC` while focusing any window spawned by the program.
 #### While focusing the window containing the Tricorn
 - Use the keys `b`, `c` and `n` to change between greyscale + escape time, colored + escape time and newton multiplier map types of drawing.
 - Use the keys `1-4` to adjust number of max iterations.
-(Implemented but doesn't seem to add detail to the image)
 #### While focusing the window containing the Julia set
+- Use the keys `b` and `c` to change between greyscale + escape time and colored + escape time type of drawing.
 - Use the keys `1-4` to adjust number of iterations.
-- Use the keys `b` and `c` to change between greyscale + escape time and colored + escape time type of drawing.
 ## To do
 - Use the `f` key to change to floquet multiplier map drawing of the tricorn.
 - Add indicator for c value in the tricorn and for the z values in the julia set